 The Second Ranking Rupee Loan is repayable to the lender in 52 structured quarterly installments commencing from August 31, 2011.
 As per repayment schedule of the loan agreement, all the principal amount outstanding under the said agreement shall be repaid by May 31, 2024.
-Due to Moratorium on account of Covid-19, as per revised repayment schedule the said loan shall be repaid by November 30, 2024.
+Due to Moratorium on account of Covid-19, as per the revised repayment schedule the said loan shall be repaid by November 30, 2024.
+The loans carry average interest rate of 11.60 per cent per annum.